 Sociology is only an option for Sixth Formers as an A Level subject.
-From 2015 it was part of the new A Level qualifications.
 As a new subject, it can appear to be exciting as it is very different from the previous GCSE options.
 However, it demands the ability to learn a lot of specific factual information which provides the evidence for the perspectives; it also requires the higher intellectual ability of analysis and critical comment.
 The subject is taught using the AQA specification.
 Sociology is a part of the humanities curriculum and therefore there is a huge focus on essay writing and technique.
 Students will learn new terminology and concepts that they will be expected to use confidently in their written work.
 The best foundation for success is to have a good general level and performance at GCSE.
 In particular, students should have GCSE 4s or above in English and a Humanities subject.
 Students will need to have an inquisitive and questioning mind and be prepared to apply their understanding of the topics learnt to the contemporary society.

 Teaching Aims and Objectives

 The specification aims to provide engaging lessons and a fundamental understanding of key Sociological perspectives, concepts and research methodology.
 The course creates opportunities for critical analysis, independent thinking and research to provide students with a multi-perspective insight into social and cultural issues.
 Students will also be involved in Sociological research to cement their understanding and apply their knowledge of the research process within the field of Sociology as well as providing opportunities to analyse data and form well-reasoned conclusions.